crypton480/HilbertCuts/README.md

 This repository consists of code written in C++ for calculating Hilbert bases of cuts of graphs using the Normaliz software. http://www.mathematik.uni-osnabrueck.de/normaliz/

-For questions or comments, feel free to contact be at tanmaydesh5886@gmail.com
+For questions or comments, feel free to write to tanmaydesh5886@gmail.com

 Instructions:

-1. matrix.txt is incidence matrix of graph
+1. matrix.txt is incidence matrix of graph.
+Rows represent the edges and columns represent the vertices

 2. use forloop.cpp to fill in code for code.cpp.
 There should be as many nested for loops as the number of vertices of the graph.
-Fill in correct values for a and b in code.cpp

 3. use code.cpp to generate cuts
+Fill in correct values for a and b in code.cpp.
 Compile and run code.cpp -> outputs char vectors of cuts into graph.in

 4. Use Normaliz to find Cone and Hilbert basis.